 At the meeting of January 16, 1997, Mr. Brandon moved that the Company separate the vote on the initial election of the Holding Company Board members from the vote on the plan of reorganization.
 The motion was defeated, with Messrs.
 Jacobsen, Durmer, Spiegel and Thayer voting against.
-The majority of the Committee believed that the identity of the members of the Board of Directors was an essential component of the plan of reorganization, since such individuals would have critical leadership responsibility going forward.
+The majority of the Board believed that the identity of the members of the Board of Directors was an essential component of the plan of reorganization, since such individuals would have critical leadership responsibility going forward.

-At its January 23, 1997 meeting, the Committee determined, by a vote of 4-1 (with Mr. Brandon voting against and Mr. Lambert absent) to recommend that the full Sallie Mae Board adopt the charter and by-laws substantially in the form proposed at such meeting.
-The charter and by-laws recommended, as revised at the March Board Meeting (as defined below), are as described in this Proxy Statement/Prospectus.
+At its January 23, 1997 meeting, the Committee determined, by a vote of 4-1 (with Mr. Brandon voting against and Mr. Lambert absent) to recommend that the full Sallie Mae Board adopt the charter and by-laws substantially in the form described in this Proxy Statement/Prospectus.

 At the January 23, 1997 meeting, Mr. Jacobsen also noted that on January 21, 1997 the names and qualifications of 26 individuals were provided to the Committee members for their comment and review.
-He then moved that the 16 persons who are identified in the "Management -- Holding Company Board of Directors" section of this Proxy Statement/Prospectus as well as Messrs.
-Lord and Hunt be recommended for election to the initial Holding Company Board of Directors.
+He then moved that the 18 persons who are identified in the "Management -- Holding Company Board of Directors" section of this Proxy Statement/Prospectus be recommended for election to the initial Holding Company Board of Directors.
 After discussion, the Committee voted 4-1 (with Mr. Brandon voting against and Mr. Lambert absent) to recommend to the full Sallie Mae Board that these individuals be nominated for election by Sallie Mae as the members of the Holding Company Board.